Surface Roughness

 Importance

-• Surface roughness can change the look and feel of products (gloss and luster) and the friction and wear properties.
-An inadequate roughness can affect the durability, fatigue, bio-compatibility, and reliability of the processed part—Cascade e-ion information request.
+• Surface roughness can change the look and feel of products (gloss and luster) and their friction and wear properties.
+Inadequate roughness can also affect the durability, fatigue, biocompatibility, and reliability of the processed part—Cascade e-ion information request.

 • Several quick machining operations leave behind burrs.